massanaRoger/kube-peek/README.md

 # kube-peek

-A learning project implementing a simplified kubectl alternative for listing Kubernetes Pods.
-Built to understand Kubernetes client-go library and CLI development patterns.
+A learning project implementing a kubectl alternative for Kubernetes Pods with resource monitoring.
+Built to understand Kubernetes client-go library, metrics API, and CLI development patterns.

 ## About

 This project was created as a learning exercise to explore:
 - Kubernetes client-go library usage
+- Kubernetes metrics API integration
 - Building CLI tools with Cobra
 - Real-time data presentation with watch functionality
 - Go project structure and interfaces